abhinav7693ngh/Domes.js/README.md

     const my_UWDGraph = new domes.UWDGraph(2);
 ```

-> Parameter number can be derived as argument number.
+> Parameter number/alphabet can be derived as argument number.
 E.g. 1/a means first argument, 2/b means 2nd argument... etc.

-Now you can run the following methods on this object.
+Now you can run the following methods on this object and start using your UWDGraph.

 * **addVertex()**